shuhei/ynan26/README.md

 You Need An N26—`ynan26` connects your N26 account to YNAB.

+## Warning

+Make sure to keep your credentials secret ([especially N26 password](https://github.com/Rots/n26-api#security-warning)).
+As stated in the MIT license, I'm not responsible for any consequences caused by using this software.

 ## Usage (for now)

 `ynan26` posts new transactions on your N26 account to YNAB.
 Even if you run it multiple times, it won't create duplicated transactions on YNAB, thanks to `import_id` in YNAB API.